hozuki/libcgss/README.md

 For Windows users, please use CMake GUI (supplied with CMake) to generate a Visual Studio solution.

-For macOS and Linux users, you can simply invoking the script `build.sh`.
+For macOS and Linux users, you can simply invoke the script `build.sh`.

 > **Remarks:**
 >